TomSmeets/factorio-permanence/README.md

 ![](banner2.png)

 ## Building
-To build the project on linux just run [build.sh](./build.sh).
+To build the project on Linux just run [build.sh](./build.sh).
 Otherwise you can read the file and use that as a reference for building on other systems.

 ## Contact
 If you want to play the mod but it is outdated, feel free to contact me at tom@tsmeets.nl or here on [GitHub](https://github.com/TomSmeets/factorio-permanence/issues/new).